caarlos0/svu/README.md

 | `--tag-mode current-branch` | Get latest tag from current branch.  | `git describe --tags --abbrev=0`                           |
 | `--tag-mode all-branches`   | Get latest tag across all branches. | `git describe --tags $(git rev-list --tags --max-count=1)` |

-## Discarding pre-release and build metadata
+## discarding pre-release and build metadata

 To discard [pre-release](https://semver.org/#spec-item-9) and/or [build metadata](https://semver.org/#spec-item-10) information you can run your command of choice with the following flags: